 Marital Conflict Questionnaire (MCQ): Marital conflict questionnaire is a 42-item questionnaire to assess conflicts between couples developed by Sanaie in 2000.
 The questionnaire measures seven dimensions of marital conflict.
-Collaboration reduction, reduced sex, increased emotional reactions, increased children's protection, reduction of family relationship with the partner's relatives and friends, increased personal relationship with his/her own relatives and separating the financial affairs from each other constitute the seven components of marital conflict questionnaire were from 0.31 to 0.82 which had significant correlations with the total score of marital conflicts at the significance level of 0.01.
-Dehghan (....) in a study used Cronbach's alpha to calculate the total reliability of the questionnaire which was 0.71, and for its all components that were 0.73, 0.60, 0.74, 0.81, 0.65, 0.81 and 0.69 for collaboration reduction, reduced sex, increased emotional reactions, increased children's protection, increased personal relationship with his/her own relatives, reduction of family relationship with the partner's relatives and friends, and separating the financial affairs from each other constitute the seven components of marital conflict set.
+Collaboration reduction, reduced sex, increased emotional reactions, increased children's protection, reduction of family relationship with the partner's relatives and friends, increased personal relationship with his/her own relatives and separating the financial affairs from each other constitute the seven components of marital conflict questionnaire.
+In a study by Khazaei (2006), the scores of all components of marital conflict questionnaire were from 0.31 to 0.82 which had significant correlations with the total score of marital conflicts at the significance level of 0.01.
+Dehghan (....) in a study used Cronbach's alpha to calculate the total reliability of the questionnaire which was 0.71, and for its all components that were 0.73, 0.60, 0.74, 0.81, 0.65, 0.81 and 0.69 for collaboration reduction, reduced sex, increased emotional reactions, increased children's protection, increased personal relationship with his/her own relatives, reduction of family relationship with the partner's relatives and friends, and separating the financial affairs from each other, respectively.